Quick links to pages in this section: Indigenous Resources

-- Indigenous Australians are almost 4 most times as likely to die with CKD as a cause of death than non-Indigenous Australians.
+- Aboriginal and Torres Strait Islander people are almost 4 times as likely to die with CKD as a cause of death than non-Indigenous Australians.11

 AUSTRALIAN INSTITUTE OF HEALTH & WELFARE REPORTS